 A deficiency of vitamin-B12 (Cobalamin) can cause OCD, since it inhibits the functioning of serotonin.
 Abysmally low levels of B-12 require either sublingual or liquid supplements.
 But, if the levels are manageable, a diet containing any of these foods should be consumed – shellfish, liver, fortified soy products, red meat, cheese, eggs, and low fat dairy.

 Folate is a form of vitamin-B which boosts the effectiveness of antidepressants in the body.
 It plays an important role in serotonin production as well.
 A deficiency of folate can do more than just impacting moods and behaviours, and so, it is necessary to have a diet rich in folate.
-Dark green leafy vegetables, broccoli, asparagus, avocados, beets, cauliflower, carrots, squash, seeds and nuts are some of
+Dark green leafy vegetables, broccoli, asparagus, avocados, beets, cauliflower, carrots, squash, seeds and nuts are some of the foods having folate in abundance.

 It is necessary to know that nutrients like tryptophan and GABA could interfere with the normal functioning of the medications prescribed for OCD.
 Therefore, it is best to discuss your diet plan with the doctor.
 OCD can be managed effectively, provided you follow a balanced diet, cut down on – alcohol, smoking, caffeine, and follow an active lifestyle.